amoghsawant17/Insights_Product_Strategy/README.md

 # Insights for New Product Launch Strategy - Power BI
-In this Data Analysis project, I have studied a dataset related to the banking domain for new product launch strategy.
+In this Data Analysis project, I have studied a dataset related to the banking domain for a new product launch strategy.
 Mitron Bank is one of the prominent financial institutions in the industry.
 I have analyzed their customers' spending patterns, income levels, and spending by payment types as per their demographies, gender, marital status, and occupations.
 And, I created a Power BI dashboard for Data Visualization.
 - This project is a part of [Codebasics](https://codebasics.io/challenge/codebasics-resume-project-challenge) Resume Project challenge #8: Provide Insights to the Product Strategy Team in the Banking Domain

 - Link to [Portfolio Website](https://codebasics.io/portfolio/Amogh-Sawant)